Living at Harding

 • Graduate student

 Faculty/Staff approved housing may have two (2) renters of the same gender of any age per semester.
 The Housing office does not keep a listing of available Faculty/Staff approved housing.
 Students are recommended to check with various faculty and staff for availability.
-For Students wanting to live off-campus please go to Pipeline > Housing > Application to Live Off-Campus.
+For students wanting to live off-campus please go to Pipeline > Housing >Application to Live Off-Campus.

 Disability Services